Create multiple cloud servers via OpenStack CLI

-Use the --debug flag in OpenStack CLI commands to enable the display of debugging information when commands are executed.
-The flag displays complete OpenStack API requests, server responses, and internal command execution steps.
-This helps diagnose problems with authentication, configuration, or communication with OpenStack services.
+Use the --debug flag in OpenStack CLI commands to enable displaying debug information when executing commands.
+The flag outputs full requests to the OpenStack API, server responses, and internal command execution steps.
+This helps diagnose issues with authentication, configuration, or interaction with OpenStack services.

 -